×

 If you have not spent a lot of time in Costa Rica, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Costa Rica can be a great investment.
 It can provide you with a steady source of income through renting or reselling, while at the same time providing you with a beautiful tropical paradise to call your own.
 Renting, on the other hand, gives you the flexibility to move after a few months or years without having to worry about reselling or waiting for the real estate market to improve.
 Ultimately, it all depends on what your individual needs and preferences are.
 If you want the security of owning a home, then purchasing may be the best option for you.
-However, if you prefer the freedom to move around, then renting might be a better solution," explained one expat living in Costa Rica.
+However, if you prefer the freedom to move around, then renting might be a better solution," said one expat who made the move to Costa Rica.

 "I rent because I do not want to be tied down to a piece of property.
 Also property is expensive.
 My rental agreement was easy to understand, only about 4 pages (2 of them inventory of furnishings).
 I negotiated the terms from 12 months to 6 and the rent amount.
-It was not difficult at all," said one person in San Jose.
+It was not difficult at all," explained one foreigner living in San Jose, Costa Rica.

 What do I need to know when buying property in Costa Rica?